karataydev/portfolioman/README.md

 ## TODO

-- Remove dialog from addOrCalcualte buttons and use accordion to show form fields
+-- frontend

-- Implement portfolio benchmark against other instruments
+[ ] Remove dialog from addOrCalcualte buttons and use accordion to show form fields [ ] Implement portfolio benchmark against other instruments [X] Make My Portfolio title editable and from server
-- Find a way to get stock data and icon
+[ ] Latest transactions section

-- Make My Portfolio title editable and from server
+--backend
-- Find a way to calcualte current position
+[ ] Find a way to calculate current position
-- Latest transactions section
+[ ] Find a way to get stock data and icon